 In the classical limit, one can view the introduction of inertial forces as way of generalizing Newton's laws of motion to non-inertial frames.

 However, the perspective of the conversion of non-inertial frames to inertial frames seems more useful to yours truly.
 This is because the conversion to an inertial frame is NOT just a trick.
-An axiom of general relativity is that almost all physical laws are referenced to inertial frames whether they are free-fall inertial frames or converted inertial frames.
+An axiom of general relativity is that almost all physical laws are referenced to inertial frames whether they are simple inertial frames or converted inertial frames.
 Thus, there is a fundamental likeness of all inertial frames.

 General relativity itself is NOT referenced to inertial frames and, in fact, tells us what they are.